sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 That is an obvious one: L1s must be able to support exponentially growing volumes of transactions.

 * **Flexibility**
 Just like websites range from simple Wordpress sites to gigantic banking and e-commerce systems, future dApps and L3s will come with a continuum of needs
-- from maximum-trust-with-little-on-chain (Wordpress-like) to minimum-trust-with-everything-on-chain (banking-like), and
+  * from maximum-3rd-party-trust-with-little-on-chain (Wordpress-like) to minimum-trust-with-everything-on-chain (banking-like), and
-- from few large Bitcoin-like “transactions” to millions of gaming-like “interactions”
+  * from few large Bitcoin-like “transactions” to millions of gaming-like “micro-interactions”

 L1s that aspire to take market share should have the performance, building blocks and tooling to enable this future for their users and developers.